 Assets acquired and liabilities assumed

 Accounts receivable \$ 188

-Inventories 12,356
+Inventories 12,070

 Prepaid expenses and other assets 295

 Property and equipment 185

-Amortizable intangible assets 2,276
+Amortizable intangible assets 1,748

-Goodwill 1,067
+Goodwill 1,746

-Total assets \$ 16,367
+Total assets \$ 16,232

-Accrued expenses and other liabilities (inclusive of earnout liability) 3,511
+Accrued expenses and other liabilities (inclusive of earnout liability) 3,376

-Total liabilities \$ 3,511
+Total liabilities \$ 3,376

 Acquired inventories consist of both acquired land, work in process and model inventories.
-We determined the preliminary estimate of fair value for acquired inventories on a lot by lot basis primarily using a forecasted cash flow approach for the development, marketing, and sale of each lot acquired.
+We determined the fair value for acquired inventories on a lot by lot basis primarily using a forecasted cash flow approach for the development, marketing, and sale of each lot acquired.
 Significant assumptions included in our estimate include future construction and overhead costs, sales price, and absorption rates.
 We estimated the fair value of acquired work in process inventories based upon the stage of production of each unit and a gross margin that we believe a market participant would require to complete the remaining development and requisite selling efforts.
 The stage of production, as of the acquisition date, ranged from finished lots to fully completed single family residences.
 We estimated a market participant would require a gross margin ranging from 6% to 18% based upon the stage of production of the individual lot.

-We determined the preliminary estimate of fair value for amortizable intangible assets, which includes a non-compete agreement, trade names, home plans, and backlog associated with certain custom home contracts, with the assistance of a third party valuation firm.
-Our preliminary estimate of the fair value of the non-compete agreement, trade names, home plans and backlog were \$0.5 million, \$1.5 million, \$0.1 million, and \$0.2 million respectively, which will be amortized over 4 years, 2.7 years, 7 years, and 1.5 years, respectively.
-In total, amortizable intangible assets will be amortized over a weighted average life of 3.1 years.
+We determined the estimate of fair value for amortizable intangible assets, which includes a non-compete agreement, a trade name, home plans, and backlog associated with certain custom home contracts, with the assistance of a third party valuation firm.
+Our estimate of the fair value of the non-compete agreement, trade name, home plans and backlog were \$0.5 million, \$1.0 million, \$0.1 million, and \$0.2 million respectively, which will be amortized over 4 years, 2.7 years, 7 years, and 1.5 years, respectively.
+In total, amortizable intangible assets will be amortized over a weighted average life of 2.8 years.

-The fair value of the earnout on the acquisition date of \$2.6 million was determined with the assistance of a third party valuation firm based on probability weighting scenarios and discounting the potential payments which are based on pre-tax income and range from \$0 to a maximum of \$5.3 million.
+The fair value of the earnout on the acquisition date of \$2.5 million was determined with the assistance of a third party valuation firm based on probability weighting scenarios and discounting the potential payments which are based on pre-tax income and range from \$0 to a maximum of \$5.3 million.
 The maximum earnout amount is subject to downward reductions of up to \$1.5 million based on the number of future lots acquired over the next two years in our Houston operating segment.
-The earnout liability is included in accrued expenses and other liabilities on the consolidated balance sheet.